GIJack/cloud-image-templates/basic-proxy-server/README.md

 Basic Proxy Server
 ==================
-This is a basic tinyproxy based HTTP Proxy server.
+This is a basic unauthenticated tinyproxy HTTP Proxy server.

 features:
-- scripts for intialization and password change.
-See MOTD
+- script for setting up the port.
 - iptables firewall configuration blocking all other traffic
+- Open Proxy, no authenication